rajdangui/neon-defense-game/README.md

 2. Players place towers on the map.
 3. Towers automatically attack enemies.
 4. Destroyed enemies reward the player with currency.
-5. Players upgrade or build new towers to survive stronger waves.
+5. Players upgrade or build new towers to survive stronger waves and more.

 ---